MariyaJoseChirathalakkel/Bank_customer_churn/README.md

 Presented below is the data dictionary, which serves as a valuable resource for comprehending all of the data variables.

 <img width="938" alt="Screenshot 2023-09-30 at 15 54 25" src="https://github.com/MariyaJoseChirathalakkel/Bank_customer_churn/assets/57436144/9e52f49a-1edb-43b7-9c5b-fd37af9fc7ba">

+Two ratios, namely 80:20 and 70:30, were employed to partition the data into training and testing sets.
+Two distinct sampling strategies, namely simple random sampling and stratified random sampling, were employed to collect and subsequently partition the data.
+The study included hyper-parameter tweaking using GridSearchCV for each machine learning technique utilised.